Speaking part 4 of the Cambridge First certificate exam is a collaborative task as candidates are asked to discuss a topic related to part 3.

 Our aims were to:

 - script an extract of a speaking part 4 discussion.

 - use what students had previously learned (i.e. asking questions, reacting to your partner, and referring back to what has been said).

-- Create a recording we could use to review the conversation afterwards.
+- create a recording we could use to review the conversation after.

 The students had recently completed a structured task from the coursebook which specifically looked at speaking part 4.
 We went on to complete the activities below.